antononcube/Raku-Data-Reshapers/README.md

 # Raku Data::Reshapers

 This Raku package has data reshaping functions for different data structures that are coercible to full arrays.

-Here is list of the supported data structures and reshaping operations over them:
+The supported data structures are:
   - Positional-of-hashes
-    - Cross tabulation
-    - Long format
-    - Wide format

   - Positional-of-arrays
-    - Cross tabulation
-    - Long format
-    - Wide format

-The three functions provided yb the package:
+The three data reshaping provided by the package over those data structures are:

-- `cross-tabulate`
+- Cross tabulation, `cross-tabulate`
-- `to-long-format`
+- Long format conversion, `to-long-format`
-- `to-wide-format`
+- Wide format conversion, `to-wide-format`

-are implementations of fundamental operations in data wrangling and data analysis; see [AA1, Wk1, Wk2, AAv1-AAv2].
+Those three operations are fundamental in data wrangling and data analysis; see [AA1, Wk1, Wk2, AAv1-AAv2].